stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ## Debug remote tests running in CI/CD with traces

 The debugger is a great way to develop your tests, but what about test runs that failed in a remote environment, in CI/CD or on your co-workers machine?
-Playwright test provides debugging traces for this case!
+Playwright Test provides debugging traces for this case!

 ![Debugging a trace](../../assets/01-03-traces.png)

-A trace file is a snapshot recording of everything your test did.
+A trace file is a snapshot recording of every action your test performed.
 It includes console messages, network information, HTML snapshots and much more!

-In default configuration Playwright is not collecting traces during local development.
-But to learn what they're about, change your `playwright.config.js` to always collect a trace for every test.
+In default configuration Playwright is not collecting traces during local development, but to learn what they're about, change your `playwright.config.js` to always collect a trace for every test.

 ```javascript
 // playwright.config.js